 --use-tts=with-minimum-locking, both of which will apply minimum locking to the tables.

-Backup of a partitioned table using transportable tablespace (TTS) would fail when any (or all) of its partitions was created in a shared tablespace.
+Backup of a partitioned table using transportable tablespace (TTS) would fail when any (or all) of its partitions were created in a shared tablespace.

 Restoring a partitioned table backed up using transportable tablespace (TTS), even when the